 \section{Introduction}

-While deep neural networks (DNNs) have led to remarkable results in standard supervised learning tasks in computer vision and natural language processing, they are widely recognized to be susceptible to minor adversarially-designed perturbations to their input data commonly regarded as \emph{adversarial attacks} \citep{szegedy2013intriguing,goodfellow2014explaining}.
-Adversarial examples are typically designed by finding the worst-case norm-constrained perturbation that leads to the maximum impact on the classification loss at an input data point.
-To combat norm-bounded adversarial attacks, adversarial training (AT) methods \citep{madry2017towards} which learn a DNN classifier using adversarially-perturbed training examples have been shown to significantly improve the robustness of a DNN against norm-bounded adversarial attacks.
-Several variants of AT methods have been developed in the machine learning community to accelerate and facilitate the application of AT algorithms to large-scale machine learning problems \citep{shafahi2019adversarial,wong2020fast}.
+Deep neural networks (DNNs) have attained state-of-the-art results in various supervised learning tasks in computer vision, speech recognition, and natural language processing.
+However, it is widely recognized that DNNs are susceptible to minor adversarially designed perturbations to their input data, commonly regarded as \emph{adversarial attacks} \citep{szegedy2013intriguing,goodfellow2014explaining}.
+Adversarial examples are typically generated by optimizing a norm-constrained perturbation leading to the maximum classification loss for input data.
+A standard approach to defending against adversarial attacks is adversarial training (AT) \citep{madry2017towards}, according to which the DNN classifier is learned using adversarially perturbed training data.
+AT methods have significantly improved the robustness of DNNs against norm-bounded perturbations.
+In recent years, several variants of AT methods have been developed to accelerate and facilitate the application of AT to large-scale models and datasets \citep{kannan2018adversarial, shafahi2019adversarial, wong2020fast}.

-While AT algorithms have achieved state-of-the-art robustness scores against standard norm-bounded adversarial attacks, the generalization gap between their performance on training and test data has been frequently observed to be significantly greater than the generalization error of DNNs learned by standard empirical risk minimization (ERM) \citep{schmidt2018adversarially,raghunathan2019adversarial}.
-To understand the significant generalization gap in adversarial training, several theoretical and empirical studies have focused on the generalization properties of adversarially-trained models \citep{yin2019rademacher, rice2020overfitting}.
-These studies have attempted to analyze the generalization error in learning adversarially-robust models and reduce the generalization gap by applying explicit and implicit regularization techniques such as early stopping and Lipschitz regularization methods.
+While AT algorithms offer significant robustness against standard norm-bounded attacks, the generalization gap between their performance on training and test data has been found to be considerably greater than that of DNNs trained by standard empirical risk minimization (ERM) \citep{schmidt2018adversarially,raghunathan2019adversarial}.
+To study the overfitting phenomenon in adversarial training, the recent literature has focused on the generalization analysis of adversarially trained models.
+The studies have attempted to analyze the generalization error in learning adversarially-robust models \citep{yin2019rademacher, awasthi2020adversarial, xiao2022stability} and to show the reduction of generalization gap under explicit and implicit regularization methods such as early stopping and Lipschitz regularization \citep{rice2020overfitting, zhang2022rethinking, xiao2023pac}.